 12. Lutein: Lutein is a part of the group carotenoid and has antioxidant, anti-inflammatory properties.
 It also contributes heavily to healthy eye function.
 The main natural source of Lutein is green leafy vegetables such as spinach, kale, lettuce, celery, and orange or yellow vegetables like corn and squash.
 Egg yolk too is a good source of Lutein.
 However, it can be tough to get the right amount of lutein from food, hence, a supplement for children in the form of gummies is a great idea.
 They taste delicious and give all the necessary ingredients to your child.

-Figuring out food items that help provide balanced nutrition is often challenging for parents and caregivers.
+Figuring out what nutrients do children need that help provide balanced nutrition is often challenging for parents and caregivers.
 Besides, children can be fussy eaters and it is a part of growing up.
 Their appetite and food choices can change frequently causing distress to adults.
-In such cases, health supplements are an efficient way to avoid the risk of deficiencies.
+In such cases, health supplements might be included in the plans to include essential nutrients for children’s growth as an efficient way to avoid the risk of deficiencies.